Kray-G/kinx/docs/utility/debugger.md

-  c                     Show a source code of a current function. c all                 Show all of a current source code. d                     Dump an IR code of a current function.
+  c                     Show a source code of a current function. c all                 Show all of a current source code. d                     Dump an IR code of a current function. d all                 Dump an IR code of a current source code.
 ```

 ### Breakpoints